EasyHeC: Accurate and Automatic Hand-eye Calibration via Differentiable Rendering and Space Exploration: METHOD

 Different from the equation $AX=XB$~\cite{tsai1989new} that is widely used in marker-based hand-eye calibration, our approach employs a novel objective function that operates at the pixel level.
 Assuming that the 3D model of the robot arm is known, we can obtain the camera pose by minimizing the difference between the rendered robot arm and the camera observation, which is similar to the render-and-compare technique used in~\cite{kundu20183d}.
 Unlike marker-based hand-eye calibration methods and regression-based methods, the pixel-wise objective function provides a direct connection between the camera pose and the observed image.
 This feature makes our approach considerably more diagnosable.

 Specifically, we use the objective function to minimize the difference between the rendered mask and the observed mask:

 where $\pi$ is the differentiable mask renderer, $l$ represents the 3D shape of a robot link, $M$ is the mask of the robot, $T_{cb}$ is the transformation between the robot base $b$ and the camera $c$, and $T_{bl}$ is the transformation between the link $l$ and the robot base $b$, which can be obtained through forward kinematics with joint poses.
+Since we generate masks for each individual link and combine them to form the mask for the entire robot arm, we utilize the $\min$ function to limit the sum of all the link masks to a maximum value of 1.

 As the optimization target $T_{cb}$ belongs to the $\mathit{SE}(3)$ space, we transform the transformation matrix to the Lie algebra space~\cite{gabay1982minimizing} and then perform the optimization using the following objective function: